Han-Cao/collapse-bubble/docs/merge_duplicates.md

 ## Important note:
-Sorting by `chr` and  `pos` can be done using `bcftools v1.7` or earlier (see bcftools issue #756).
-For newer versions, variants are sorted by `chr`, `pos`, `ref`, `alt`, to sort only by `chr` and `pos`, use:
+Sorting by `chr` and  `pos` only can be done using `bcftools v1.7` or earlier (see bcftools issue #756).
+For newer `bcftools`, variants are sorted by `chr`, `pos`, `ref`, `alt`.
+The following bash script can sort  by `chr` and `pos` only:

 ```
 (bcftools view -h input.vcf.gz ; bcftools view -H input.vcf.gz | sort -k1,1 -k2,2n) | bgzip > output.vcf.gz
 ```

-## Known minor issue in the script:
+## Known limitation in the script:

-When concat alleles, what we did is to find all alt alleles and concat them together.
-This is fast as we only need to care about the sum of all existing alt alleles.
-However, it could be time-consuming if we need to perfectly ref or missing for other haplotypes:
+To concatenate alleles, the script will find all alt alleles and concat them together.
+This is fast as we only need to care about the sum of existing alt alleles.
+However, it could be time-consuming if we need to perfectly determine whether other haplotypes have reference allele or missing genotype:

 ```
               sample1   sample2